-My Century Tuna SuperCooks experience :)
+Inside My Century Tuna SuperCooks Experience

-There is nothing like a sound of oil splattering on pans and the lingering smell of my mom's cooking in the house.
+There’s nothing like the sound of oil splattering on pans and the lingering smell of my mom’s cooking filling the house.
+That always made my heart happy.

-She wanted us to realize that living the good life essentially revolves around cooking and eating with the people we love.
+She always let us roam freely in the kitchen, hoping that by watching her cook every day, some of her passion for cooking would eventually sink in.
+She wanted us to realize that living the good life essentially revolves around cooking and sharing meals with the people we love.
 Nothing more. :)

-But I do know how to cook.
-I needed to learn for my 3 youngsters.
+Unfortunately for me, I didn’t inherit my mom’s “MasterChef” skills and genes only the eating part, lol!
+But I do know how to cook, especially since I needed to learn for my three youngsters.

 Vita Coco was also there to support and hydrate us naturally and we were lucky enough to take home some of their products!